Prune Clematis for Top to Bottom Blooms, this is not a general clematis pruning guideline but how to renovate an overgrown or spindly growing one.

 Why Prune Clematis at Different Lengths

 By cutting the canes at the different lengths I will get new growth and blooms all along the plant from the base all the way to the top.
-Some suggest just cutting these to the ground every 3 years but I would have to sacrifice the height until the following year.
-This way I can still enjoy my clematis blooms covering this lattice all the way up to my porch railing.

 If you only have 1 or 2 vines coming from the ground instead of the many like I have on this one, cutting it to about 6 inches of the ground will encourage your clematis to send up more vines from the root and is well worth cutting back the first couple of years you have it.

 What did I do With the Last Vine?

 So that leaves the long skinny more limber cane….I buried it along the ground, not deep, just under the soil..you can see the leaves on the left and under the bare dirt is the vine.
 This will stay this way all winter and if everything goes as planned it will root in more than one spot along the vine…

 like this one below…I know it doesn’t look that convincing but towards the center where there are some brownish leaves is a clematis that rooted where it touched the ground.
 I will dig this up and replant it elsewhere after severing the vine from the mother plant.